Aantrreksh/sql-query/sqlref/sql_functions.md

 {: #atan2}

 atan2(expr1, expr2)
-:   Returns the angle in radians between the positive x-axis of a plane and the point indicated by the coordinates (`expr1`, `expr2`).
+:   Returns the angle in radians between the positive x-axis of a plane and the point that is indicated by the coordinates (`expr1`, `expr2`).

 :   **Example of an SQL function usage fragment**